lykmast/co-liquid/README.md

 Coinduction in Liquid Haskell

+I write here:
-I will write here summaries of coinduction papers in terms of how they implement various features (i.e. proofs, termination etc.).
+ - summaries of coinduction papers in terms of how they implement various features (i.e. proofs, termination etc.).
 These are not all-inclusive; I keep mainly what I think is pertinent to the co-liquid project.
+ - my take on the implementation of these features with Liquid Haskell.

 ## 1. [Co-induction Simply](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/coinduction.pdf)
 Automatic Co-inductive Proofs in a Program Verifier